giantswarm/crossplane-gs-apis/crossplane.giantswarm.io/xnetworks/docs/peeredvpc.md

 Configuration parameters are documented as part of the API documentation here:
 [apidocs/peeredvpcnetworks.xnetworks.crossplane.giantswarm.io](../../../apidocs/peeredvpcnetworks.xnetworks.crossplane.giantswarm.io.md)

+Overall, the VPC can be configured in multiple different ways and include various combinations of VPC peering and/or transit gateway depending on your requirements.

+You may also specify Resource Access Manager to be enabled which allows the transit gateway and associated remote managed prefix lists to be shared with a remote account.

+If, when using the Network Discovery function, any VPCs have a different owner than the current account, RAM will be automatically enabled if a transit gateway is enabled for the current VPC.

 ## Examples

 The following examples are provided as part of this composition.